pinobatch/numism/docs/gb_emu_shootout.md

 - ax6 rtc*
 - mooneye emulator_only

-Tests that are meaningless on DMG shouldn't be included before stage 4 in case I want to extend No$gmb results to stage 3.
+Tests that are meaningless on DMG begin at stage 4.

 - blargg interrupt_time
 - daid CGB ​speed_switch_timing_*